lahirugmg/openchoreo-learning/README.md

 This repository tracks a structured onboarding path for becoming an OpenChoreo contributor.

-It is a companion repo to the source checkout at:
-- `/Users/lahirus/work/pet-projects/open-choreo/code/openchoreo`

 ## What This Repo Contains
 - `openchoreo-contributor-learning-plan.md`
   - The full 8-week contributor plan (Controller/API focus, native Rancher Desktop + k3d setup).